bharathbattu/Shift_Squad_project/BLUEPRINT.md

 ### 5.3. `Service` Page

-This page details the services offered by Lumen AI Solutions, divided into two main categories.
+This page details the services offered by Shiftsquad AI Solutions, divided into two main categories.

--   **`Navigation`**: Consistent navigation bar.
--   **Hero Section**: Introduces the "Our Services" page.
--   **Core Services Section**: Lists foundational services like "AI-Powered Customer Service Agents", "SEO", "Business Growth Development", and "Marketing".
--   **Premium Services Section**: Showcases advanced offerings such as "Detailed Market Research", "Business Strategy Development", and "Voice AI Agents".
+-   **AI-Powered Customer Support**: Describes the AI chatbot and customer service automation features.
+-   **Business Process Automation**: Explains how AI can streamline operations and improve efficiency.
 -   **CTA Section**: A call-to-action prompting users to make contact.
 -   **`Footer`**: Consistent footer.